mikeklepacz/CRM/replit.md

 - **Search**: Search across all columns using the search box
 - **Tags Filter**: Click "Tags" button to filter by tags - all tags selected by default, uncheck to hide rows with those tags.
 Works with columns containing "tag" in the name.
 - **Keywords/Phrases Filter**: Click "Keywords/Phrases" button to filter by keywords and phrases - all selected by default, uncheck to hide rows with those items.
 Works with columns containing "keyword" or "phrase" in the name.
+- **States Filter**: Click "States" button to filter by state - all states selected by default, uncheck to hide rows from those states.
+Displays full state names (e.g., "Montana" instead of "MT") for better readability.

 **Editing Features:**
 - **Phone Numbers**: Clickable with phone icon (📞) to trigger calls on compatible devices